What information is required for foreign payment initiation

 In the absence of the beneficiary’s name and address, the beneficiary's bank may refuse to execute the incoming payment.

 Payment type provides an opportunity to determine how fast the bank will execute the payment.
-There is possible to choose between three options - normal, urgent or extra urgent, depend on payment currency.
+There is possible to choose between three options - normal, urgent or extra urgent.
 If the payment type is not specified, it is considered to be normal.

 Beneficiary's bank code - SWIFT/BIC